 Welcoming a baby into this world starts with making sure he or she is healthy.
 It also means being prepared for when your baby comes home.
 This list should help you get all you need to take care of your baby during the early months.

 - Cradle, bassinet, or crib: If you choose to have your baby sleep in your room at night, a cradle or bassinet is a nice option for the first few months.
 When the baby gets bigger, you will need to get a crib.
 When choosing a crib, make sure it meets the latest safety standards and that there are no more than 2 3/8 inches between the slats.
+If you are short on space, some pack-n-plays come outfitted with a changing table, bassinet and play area all in one.

 - Crib mattress: Unfortunately, most cribs do not come with mattresses so you will need to purchase one.
 Pick out a mattress that has good back support, is not too soft, and meets all the fire-retardant regulations.
 Make sure that it fits securely in the crib and that there is no space around the mattress that the baby can get a limb or head stuck.